-Covid-19 and the measures taken in response, such as lockdowns and social distancing, are likely to have a significant impact on the mental health of employees.
+Covid-19 and the measures taken in response are likely to have a significant impact on the mental health of employees.
 Some of these effects remain largely unknown or have yet to fully materialise and will likely affect workers in different ways.